SeaQL/seaql.github.io/SeaStreamer/docs/03-streamer/02-producer.md

 ## `ProducerOptions`

-There is nothing interesting as of now.
-We may add some in the future.

 :::info
 #### Redis semantics

 You can assign custom sharders to Producers.
+Sharding simply means splitting a stream into multiple keys, in the format of `STREAM_KEY:SHARD_ID`.
 :::

 ## `send`